English at Cambridge

 Additional course costs

 There are no compulsory additional course costs for English.
+Prior to arrival, students may be required to undertake some preparatory reading (depending on papers taken).
+Often, students choose to purchase their own copies of certain texts relevant to the papers they take, the cost of this is approximately £50-100, depending on texts chosen.
+New students are provided with a recommended list of texts.
 Full course details are available on the Faculty of English website and if you have any queries about resources/materials, please contact the Faculty (see fact file, right).

 Our students develop the skills of critical thinking, close reading and effective communication.
 Many draw directly on their subject and pursue careers in arts management or information management, or go into academia or teaching.